istio-ecosystem/hsm-sds-server/README.md

 3. Deploy sample application

 Create httpbin deployment with gateway CR:
-> NOTE: If you want use the sds-custom injection template, you need to set the annotations `inject.istio.io/templates` for both `sidecar` and `sgx`.
+> NOTE: If you want to use the sds-custom injection template, you need to set the annotations `inject.istio.io/templates` for both `sidecar` and `sgx`.
 And the ClusterRole is also required.
 ```sh
 kubectl apply -f <(istioctl kube-inject -f ./deployment/istio-configs/httpbin-hsm.yaml )
 kubectl apply -f <(istioctl kube-inject -f ./deployment/istio-configs/httpbin-gateway.yaml )